 Meet Our Faculty

-- Bachelor’s degree or equivalent from an accredited institution
+- Bachelor’s degree or equivalent from a regionally accredited institution

 - Minimum 2.75 GPA; 3.0 preferred